XDeligianni/phacking/README.md

 It is meant as a guide to commonly made misconception and misuse of statistics and specifically t-test in MR research.

-This is a general overview, not a statistics tutorial.
+This is a general overview of typical misconceptions, not a statistics tutorial.

 The motivation was to show what can happen when we blindly apply statistics.

-Small mathematical mistakes are possible.
-Please contact the authors if you find any!